techish-io/ci.chef.wlp/README.md

 ### Attribute Parameters

-- location: Specifies the location of the subsystem archive (ESA file) to be installed.
+- location: Specifies the location of the ESA file to be installed.
 Can be a file name or a URL.
 Defaults to <code>nil</code>.
 - to: Specifies where to install the feature.
 The feature can be installed to any configured product extension location, or as a user feature.
 Defaults to <code>"usr"</code>.
 - accept_license: Specifies whether to accept the license terms and conditions of the feature.
 Defaults to <code>false</code>.